dotneteeer/Diary/README.md

 3. Commit your changes.
 4. Push to your fork.
 5. Submit a pull request.
+Do not contribute branches with `-EXAMPLE` tag.
+They are for test purposes only.

 ## License
 This project is licensed under the MIT License - see the `LICENSE.txt` file for details.